Herdomain/risk-monitoring-ioc-detection/README.md

 # 🌐 Network Analysis with Wireshark & Nmap

 ## 📌 Overview
-This project explores how network traffic and system information can be analyzed using Wireshark and Nmap.
+In this project, I explored how network traffic and system information can be analyzed using Wireshark and Nmap.

-The goal is to understand how much information can be gathered from a network and why monitoring and securing that information is important.
+My goal was to understand how much information can be gathered from a network and why monitoring and securing that information is important.

 ---

-## ⚙️ What This Project Does
+## ⚙️ What I Did

-This analysis combines two tools:
+I used two main tools:

-- **Wireshark** → captures and analyzes live network traffic
+- **Wireshark** to capture and analyze live network traffic
-- **Nmap** → scans the network to identify devices, open ports, and services
+- **Nmap** to scan the network and identify devices, open ports, and services

-Together, they provide a clearer picture of:
+By combining these tools, I was able to:
-- What devices are on the network
+- Identify devices on the network
-- How they communicate
+- Observe how they communicate
-- What potential risks may exist
+- Understand potential security risks

 ---

 ## 🧪 Environment Setup

-The analysis was performed using three virtual machines:
+I set up three virtual machines:

 - Windows Server
 - Linux Server (Ubuntu)